 Best Beaches in Koh Tao

-While each area and accompanying beach certainly offers up something different and unique for visitors to enjoy, there are a number of other beaches and bays scattered about Koh Tao which are worth checking out.
+While each area and accompanying beach certainly offer something different and unique for visitors to enjoy, there are a number of other beaches and bays scattered about Koh Tao that are worth checking out.

 1. Sairee Beach

 Located a short distance to the north of Mae Haad is the delightful Sairee Beach, which really will make you feel like you’re in paradise.
 Visiting it was undoubtedly one of our favorite things to do in Koh Tao.

 Due to its scenic beauty, it is the most popular place to stay on the island.
 It is also home to the most lively nightlife in Koh Tao if you’re looking for fun and festive beach parties.
 In addition, it also offers some delicious restaurants, and you can find some great viewpoints and hikes nearby, as well as some lovely diving spots.

 2. Chalok Baan Kao Bay

 In contrast to Sairee Beach, Chalok Baan Kao Bay is a very laidback place.
 It is ideal for people looking to chill out, catch some rays, and bask in the glorious scenery.
 Less busy than many of the other areas on the island, Chalok still has lots of restaurants and accommodations catering to all budgets.

 In the evening, it is a very relaxing and quiet place.
 Its location right in the south means that it is near to many of the best things to do in Koh Tao; stunning viewpoints and fabulous beaches can be found nearby.

 While Koh Tao, in general, is fantastic for scuba diving, Chalok, in particular, is great; there are many dive schools based there as well as some lovely dive sites nearby.